glenntanner3/git_customizations/README.md

-Both master and dev branches are protected against direct check-ins in order to compartmentalize and independently validate updates.
+Both main and dev branches are protected against direct check-ins in order to compartmentalize and independently validate updates.
 New branches should be created from origin/dev and only merged into dev once independently tested following the merge process.
 It has proved useful to have two clones of the repository, one where sikuli runs at `~/AppData/Roaming/Sikulix` and a second where your development work occurs `~/GIT/sikulix`.

 If you are new to GIT, I like to describe it as a rotary selector for your file system.
 At any point in time, you can tell GIT to point to a branch, which holds the files at a certain point in time.
 One of the advantages of this system is to allow changes/fixes/enhancements to be made within a branch while not affecting the rest of the environment.
 Once tested the branch can either be merged into the dev branch or deleted.
 Be aware however, uncommitted changes within a branch will follow across switching branches; so it is best to commit any changes before switching.